 The Farthing Trilogy by Jo Walton

-Farthing (Farthing Trilogy #1)—Chilling alternate history: If Nazi Germany had won the war
+Farthing (Farthing Trilogy #1)—What if Nazi Germany had won the war?

 It’s 1949.
 Eight years earlier, Rudolf Hess had made his way to the United Kingdom to offer a peace settlement—and a British Cabinet member known as Lord Thirkie followed up with a flight to Berlin to meet Hitler personally.
 His mission led to a quick agreement in the spring of 1941, before Hitler’s planned invasion of the USSR and nearly a year before the USA would have entered the war.
 Nazi Germany, now unchallenged in the West, occupies the Continent from Gibraltar to Kiev, as fighting rages on between the Third Reich and the Soviet Union—eight years after the invasion.
 Read the review.